Cardinal-Cryptography/aleph-zero-bounty/README.md

 Using ZK SNARKs enables exploring enhanced privacy in the blockchain, and we challenge you to use it to develop a solution that benefits from the added privacy in a non-obvious way.
 Solutions can include DeFi applications that economically benefit from enhanced privacy, private DAOs and solutions targeting non-blockchain specific use cases.
 We encourage you to think outside the box and explore innovative ways to leverage Aleph Zero's privacy-enhancing technology.
 You can create a unique value proposition that differentiates your solution from the others on the market.
 So put on your thinking cap, and let's see what you can come up with!

+Important note: only one fixed Circuit Config is now supported for on-chain verification -- Standard Plonk with one gate -- this will be soon extended too arbitrary halo2 circuits.
+You can work on devnet or locally and, importantly: start with [this repo](https://github.com/Cardinal-Cryptography/rsa-challenge-with-halo2).

 ## Recommended direction 3

 ### Tooling/Infrastructure